-Where it is known that a student is accessing support through Student Services, the Academic Office will also inform the relevant Learning Support Manager of the intention to commence Support for Study procedures prior to notifying the student.
+Where it is known that a student is accessing support through Student Services, the Academic Office will also inform the relevant Learning Support Manager and/or Wellbeing Advice Manager of the intention to commence Support for Study procedures prior to notifying the student.
 This will enable those involved with supporting the student to explain what is involved and assist the student with raising any questions in relation to the process.

-The Director of Student Services and the relevant Learning Support Manager will be informed of the outcomes of the Support for Study procedures in order to provide support once the process has been completed.
+The Director of Student Services and the relevant Learning Support Manager and/or Wellbeing Advice Manager will be informed of the outcomes of the Support for Study procedures in order to provide support once the process has been completed.